Sweden, where CEOs come cheap and still deliver

 At the same time, Sweden is often among the highest ranked in global competitiveness surveys while its top stocks have offered better returns than many major markets.

-ThomsonReuters Datastream figures show total returns from the Stockholm bourse's blue-chip index .OMXS30 have risen 116 percent over the past decade, eclipsing rises of just under 70 percent in the U.S. Dow Jones Industrial Average .DJI and Britain's FTSE 100 .FTSE.
+ThomsonReuters Datastream figures show total returns from the Stockholm bourse’s blue-chip index have risen 116 percent over the past decade, eclipsing rises of just under 70 percent in the U.S. Dow Jones Industrial Average and Britain’s FTSE 100.

-Michael Wolf, chief executive at Swedbank (SWEDa.ST), and Olof Faxander, head of industrial group Sandvik (SAND.ST), are good examples of Sweden’s relative restraint.
+Michael Wolf, chief executive at Swedbank, and Olof Faxander, head of industrial group Sandvik, are good examples of Sweden’s relative restraint.

 Wolf earned 8.2 million Swedish crowns ($1.1 million) last year as head one of the Nordic region’s biggest banks.
 Along with other top executives, he is not eligible for a bonus.